What does a Enterprise Architect do?

 How to become a Enterprise Architect?

-Here are five essential steps to become an Enterprise Architect:
+Here are five steps to becoming an Enterprise Architect:

 How long does it take to become a Enterprise Architect?